jwatowatson/SevereMalariaDiagnosis/Platelet_PfHRP2_SM_model.md

 Analysis not including the FEAST study - only severe malaria studies

 We convert the platelet counts and HRP2 measurements to log10 scale.
 The Platelet counts then get multiplied by minus 1: this is so that increasing values correspond to more likely severe malaria.
 This is because the underlying stan model uses the *ordered* vector type to avoid label switching problems.

+It was not possible to get reasonable fits from this model when we included the parasite density.
+This most likely results from model mis-specification.
+The parasite density has a lower discriminatory value for severe malaria as shown by our exploratory analyses (see github).
+Parasite density is mechanistically related to the \textit{Pf}HRP2 concentration.
+Pre-referral treatment with antimalarials (which is common in severe malaria referrals) can reduce the admission parasite density substantially (thus a much larger variance in the biomarker values for the true severe malaria subgroup).
+For these reasons, the main models only used the platelet counts and \textit{Pf}HRP2 concentrations.

 ```